edtubbs/libdogecoin/doc/enclaves.md

 While secure enclaves provide powerful protection, they are **not infallible**.
 The **Foreshadow** vulnerability is a good example of how attackers can bypass enclave protections.
 Furthermore, the security model assumes that the host environment is insecure, relying entirely on the enclave for protection.
 Developers should adopt a **defense-in-depth** strategy, using **secure coding practices** and **regular security audits** to complement enclave security.

+### Performance trade-offs

+Secure enclaves introduce performance overhead due to the encryption and isolation mechanisms they employ.
+For example, **Intel SGX** enclaves have higher performance overhead compared to **ARM TrustZone** enclaves, especially for I/O and large memory use. **ARM TrustZone** enclaves are better suited for embedded and mobile devices due to their lower performance impact.
+However key management operations are typically not performance-critical, making secure enclave protection a worthwhile trade-off for the increased security it provides.

 ### Secure Storage

 Mnemonic seedphrases are securely encrypted by the enclave to prevent unauthorized access.
 Encrypted data should still be backed up using the **rule of three**: store copies in three distinct locations to ensure recovery.

 ### Time-Based One-Time Password (TOTP) Authentication

 TOTP authentication using a **YubiKey** further enhances security by ensuring that access to sensitive enclave operations is restricted to authorized users.
+When combined with password-based authentication, TOTP provides an additional layer of security.
 This two-factor authentication approach increases security during enclave operations, preventing unauthorized key usage even if the host environment is compromised.

 ## Future Research

 To further improve the security and functionality of Dogecoin’s ecosystem, we recommend exploring **Remote Attestation** to validate the integrity of enclaves in distributed systems.
-Integrating **proof-of-work (PoW)** operations within secure enclaves could also allow for **private mempools** or **payment channels**, enhancing the Dogecoin network's security and efficiency.
+This would allow external parties to verify the authenticity of enclaves, ensuring that they have not been tampered with.
+Intel SGX supports remote attestation, while ARM TrustZone can be extended to include this feature.

+Performance optimizations for secure enclaves are another area of interest, as reducing overhead can make enclaves more practical for a wider range of applications.
+Additonal analysis is needed to evaluate the performance impact of secure enclaves on key management operations at scale.

 Additionally, alternative secure technologies like **AMD SEV** and **RISC-V** should be explored to broaden the options available for TEE-based applications.
+These technologies offer different security models and performance characteristics that may be better suited to specific use cases.

 ## References